 Table 5.
 Min-max-intervals of the correlation coefficients of the 48 universities separately.
-Spearman's r_s is given beneath the diagonal, Lin's r_ccc above the diagonal.
+Spearman's $r_s$ is given beneath the diagonal, Lin's $r{ccc}$ above the diagonal.

-Database WoS Scopus Dimensions OpenAlex WoS 1 [0.64; 0.97] [0.54; 0.97] [0.18; 0.93] Scopus [0.91; 0.95] 1 [0.66; 0.96] [0.29; 0.94] Dimensions [0.86; 0.91] [0.87; 0.90] 1 [0.41; 0.97] OpenAlex [0.86; 0.90] [0.86; 0.90] [0.89; 0.92] 1
+Database WoS Scopus Dimensions OpenAlex WoS 1 [0.64; 0.97] [0.54; 0.97] [0.54; 0.97] [0.18; 0.93] Scopus [0.91; 0.95] 1 [0.66; 0.96] [0.29; 0.94] Dimensions [0.86; 0.91] [0.87; 0.90] 1 [0.41; 0.97] OpenAlex [0.86; 0.90] [0.86; 0.90] [0.89; 0.92] 1

-The values of Spearman's r_s consistently show a high to perfect correlation.
-Lin's r_ccc displays a more diverse behavior.
-In order to assess the distribution of r_ccc values across the universities and possibly detect outliers, stripcharts are a helpful means.
-The left stripchart of Figure 4 compares the three commercial databases with one another: In each case the distributions of r_ccc values are relatively homogeneous; moreover, we consistently have a strong to almost complete agreement, with the exception of only two universities in Dimensions vs. WoS (Free University of Berlin with $r_ccc=0.54$ and University of Cologne with $r_ccc=0.56$).
-The stripchart also displays the distributions of r_ccc with each university's top 1% papers removed.
-This measure reduced the spread of r_ccc values across the universities drastically.
-E.g., the comparison Dimensions vs. WoS now has no longer r_ccc values below 0.67 and also none over 0.8.
-In case of Scopus vs. WoS, all r_ccc values can be seen as pointing to an almost complete agreement, and for Dimensions vs. Scopus the values only range between 0.75 and 0.83.
+That the values of Spearman's $r_s$ consistently show a high to perfect correlation in small intervals centered around the overall values from Table 2 comes with no surprise.
+Lin's $r_ccc$ displays a more diverse behavior.
+In order to assess the distribution of $r_ccc$ values across the universities and possibly detect outliers, stripcharts are a helpful means.
+The left stripchart of Figure 4 compares the three commercial databases with one another: In each case the distributions of $r_ccc$ values are relatively homogeneous.
+We consistently have a strong to almost complete agreement, with the exception of only two universities in Dimensions vs. WoS (Free University of Berlin with r\ccc=0.54 and University of Cologne with r\ccc=0.56).
+The stripchart also displays the distributions of $r_ccc$ values across the universities drastically.
+The comparison Dimensions vs. WoS now has no longer r\ccc values below 0.67 and also none over 0.8.
+For Dimensions vs. Scopus, the values only range between 0.75 and 0.83.
+Only in case of the journal-based databases Scopus and WoS, the median over the universities increases (by nearly 0.1) and all r\ccc values can be seen as pointing to an almost complete agreement.

-The greatest spread of r_ccc values in Table 5 occurs at comparisons including the free database OpenAlex.
-Comparing OpenAlex with the three commercial ones in the right stripchart of Figure 4 reveals in each case several outliers separated from a more or less homogeneous majority field.
-Two of them are among the most extreme outliers in each comparison: The University of Mainz and the University of Marburg have very low r_ccc values of about 0.2 (OpenAlex vs. WoS), about 0.3 (OpenAlex vs. Scopus) and about 0.4 (OpenAlex vs. Dimensions).
-Again, the removal of top 1% papers changes the picture drastically.
-There are now only three universities with values slightly below 0.6 remaining for OpenAlex vs. WoS: Free University of Berlin with r_ccc=0.57, University of Konstanz with 0.58, and Leibniz University Hannover with 0.59.
-For OpenAlex vs. Dimension, all r_ccc values even point to an almost complete agreement.
+The greatest spread of r\ccc values in Table 5 occurs at comparisons including OpenAlex.
+Comparing OpenAlex with the three commercial databases in the right stripchart of Figure 4 reveals in each case several outliers separated from a more or less homogeneous majority field.
+Two of them are among the most extreme outliers in each comparison: The University of Mainz and the University of Marburg have very low $r_ccc$ values of about 0.2 (OpenAlex vs. WoS), about 0.3 (OpenAlex vs. Scopus) and about 0.4 (OpenAlex vs. Dimensions).
+The removal of top 1% papers, however, changes the picture drastically.
+The median over the universities decreases by 0.03 to 0.07.
+There are only three universities with values slightly below 0.6 remaining for OpenAlex vs. WoS: Free University of Berlin with $r_ccc=0.57$ , University of

+Konstanz with 0.58, and Leibniz University Hannover with 0.59.
+For OpenAlex vs. Dimension, all r\ccc values even point to an almost complete agreement.

-Figure 4: Lin's r_ccc with confidence intervals for 48 universities (ordered by publication output) in mutual comparisons of the three commercial databases on the left and of OpenAlex with the other ones on the right considering either all documents or without the top 1% papers in each database.
+Figure 4: Lin's r\ccc with confidence intervals for 48 universities (ordered by publication output) in mutual comparisons of the three commercial databases on the left and of OpenAlex with the other ones on the right considering either all documents or without the top 1% papers in each database.
 Vertical lines indicate the median over all universities with all documents (solid) and without the top 1% papers (dashed line), respectively.